Donald C. Cook Nuclear Plant: License expiration and renewal

 The US Nuclear Regulatory Commission renewed the operating licenses of both reactors on August 30, 2005.
 With the renewal, Unit One's operating license will expire in 2034 while Unit Two's will expire in 2037.
 The units were initially licensed for forty years from their operational date.

-Electricity Generation
+Electricity production

 Donald C. Cook generated 17,953 GWh in 2021.

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of D.C.
 Cook was 54,638, an increase of 3.4 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,225,096, an increase of 2.8 percent since 2000.
 Cities within 50 miles include South Bend, IN (26 miles to city center), Michigan City, IN, St. Joseph, MI, and Kalamazoo, MI.